 The Iowa Department of Human Rights has put together a fact sheet providing further details about pregnancy discrimination and your rights under the Iowa state law as well as FMLA.

-Unfortunately, these leave periods run concurrently which means you will receive a maximum of 12 weeks of unpaid leave (not 8 weeks + 12 weeks).
+These leave periods run concurrently, meaning you will receive a maximum of 12 weeks of unpaid leave (not 8 weeks + 12 weeks).

 You can report any suspected violations to the Iowa Civil Rights Commission.